 May 2019 marks the beginning of a new milestone for me.
 Although good photography is largely about the skills of the photographer however there are a few other issues that need to be considered: Resale value of existing equipment – selling it before its worthless Ability to carry heavy DSLRs and space for travel New Features – focus peeking, zebras, dynamic range, and overall image quality I feel Canon has not kept up with Sony and Nikon is not even […]

 Note: If it asks to download the latest software, be aware that when the update installation process starts, it looks hung, there is a button at the bottom right that you have to press to ‘continue’ however the button text is almost invisible.
 Also ensure the Monitor is using the correct calibration preset – in the following examples I left it at Calibration 1 – next time rename it.
-Monitor: SW320 Calibration software 1.3.2 not working with I1Pro so I […]
+Monitor: SW320 Calibration software 1.3.4 now working with I1Pro.
+Plug the […]

 Set camera to Aperture Mode ISO 100 Manual Focus Highest Aperture Number on lens – F16 or larger number Photograph Monitor with a white screen (say blank word document) so that the monitor is out of focus, only dust will then be visible Examine image – preferably by importing into LR

 Use the info panel and move the cursor to the desired location of the flare.
 Note the x,y coordinates.
 Create a new layer filled with black (Option Delete), Filter>Render>Lens Flair>Movie Prime and then Option Click on the preview window and enter the x,y coordinates.
 Then change the blend mode to Screen.